 - I get new knowledge when immersed in a quiet sleep.

 Most importantly, all hypnosis should be carried out only by an experienced specialist.

 Hypnosis can be used to normalise sleep, therefore it is useful to consider hypnosis when there is:

 - Psycho-emotional stress;

 - Circadian rhythm disturbance.

 When Not to Choose Hypnosis

 Hypnosis is not recommended for everyone and can have some negative side effects.
-After hypnotherapy, it is possible to have some unease, such as uncomfortable sensations in the body.
+After hypnotherapy, it is possible to have some unease, such as uncomfortable sensations in the body, but these are rare.

 Hypnosis sessions are strictly not permitted for patients suffering from: